 Like most alcohol licensing lawyers, I can help you understand and deal with the issues and legal processes you will face, as well as providing an effective and expert defence, whether the alleged breaches have amounted to criminal prosecutions or a review of the licence.

-For more information on the benefits of working with an alcohol licensing barrister or to find out how I can help you as your alcohol licensing lawyer, please get in touch today on 07771 541449 or firstname.lastname@example.org.
+For more information on the benefits of working with an alcohol licensing barrister or to find out how I can help you as your alcohol licensing lawyer, please contact my clerk and ask for Stuart Jessop on 0207 797 8408 or firstname.lastname@example.org.

 Stuart Jessop successfully represented the premises licence holder of a fast…. [more]read more